kamal-dev/taiscript/README.md

   - `Janta`: Maximum bribes, there is some delay in viewing the output of the compilation.
   - `Student`: 50% discount on bribes, there is some delay in viewing the output of the compilation..
   - `Chacha Vidhayak Hai`: No bribe needed, instant compilation
-  - `Babu Saheb`: Receives bribe based on the complexity of the work.
+  - `Babu Saheb`: No bribe needed, but equivalent black money will be credited.
   - `Neta Ji`: 	No bribe needed, but output is printed only after Neta Ji's praise - "Ye sab Neta Ji ke ashirwad se hua hai!"
 - **Human-Readable Syntax**: Declare variables with `likho`, output results with `ghoshna`, and more.
 Like natural language—write programs that even babus understand!